abnerfs/cs2-rockthevote/README.md

-  "MinPlayers": 0, // Number of players required to enable the command "VotePercentage": 0.6, // Percentage of votes required to change the map "Language": "en", // The language, for now only en and pt are valid values "Version": 1 // Don't chang this
+  "MinPlayers": 0, // Number of players required to enable the command "VotePercentage": 0.6, // Percentage of votes required to change the map "Language": "en", // The language, for now only en and pt are valid values "Version": 1 // Don't change this
 }
 ```